 Tsukasa Taiko is dedicated to building community and being a leader in the taiko drumming culture of the Midwest.
 The groups offers instruction, education, and performances to achieves the mission of preserving and nurturing traditional concepts of Japanese art as a cultural legacy, while also expanding and evolving the art.

 Tsukasa Taiko maintains a national profile with powerful performances across the country throughout the world, including such prestigious venues as the Contemporary Museum of Art, the Steppenwolf Theater, the Chicago Cultural Center, Millennium Park, the Chicago Jazz Festival, Chicago Symphony Center, the Smithsonian, and the Malta International Theater Festival in Poland.

-Shubukai (formerly Fujima Ryu of Chicago) is the only Japanese certified classical dance program in the Midwest.
-It’s lineage and link with Japan is maintained through communication and collaboration with Grandmasters Fujima Shusen and Fujima Shuryu in Tokyo, Japan.
-Shubukai performs at festivals and various events throughout the year in the Chicagoland area andthe annual student recital has been presented for over 42 years.
+Shubukai (formerly Fujima Ryu of Chicago) is the only Japanese certified classical dance program active in the Midwest.
+The aesthetics are upheld through the link with Japan and is maintained through communication and collaboration with Grandmasters in Tokyo and Shizuoka Japan.
+The annual student recitals have been presented for over 45 years.
+Shubukai performs educational and cultural outreach presentations including traditional and contemporary applications of Japanese Classical dance throughout the year in the Chicagoland area.

 Yoshinojo Fujima Sensei